 Note that the spread operator only copies the values at one level.
 That means the nested items will still be a reference type array.

 Here is an example that describes the same.

 const originalArray = [[1,2,3], [4,5,6], [7,8,9]] const clone = [...originalArray] clone = 10 clone = 77 #clone = [10, [77,5,6], [7,8,9]] #originalArray = [[1,2,3], [77,5,6], [7,8,9]]

 Now you can see this problem in action.

 The spread operator only copies one level of iterable.
 The other nested items are still referenced types or mutable.

 All the ways mentioned above are good to use in any project.
-I personally prefer the spread operator because it works efficiently and syntax is clean.
+I personally prefer the spread operator because it works efficiently and the syntax is clean.

 You can also go for

-If you have any problem or suggestion then feel free to ask in comments.
+If you have any problem or suggestion then feel free to ask in the comments.